uob-coms20007/uob-coms20007.github.io/notes/syntax/frontend.md

 ## Implementation of the Lexer

 The Microbrew interpreter happens to be written in OCaml, which is an _impure_ functional programming language.
 The qualifier _impure_ means that functions do not only return a value, like in Haskell, but can have other _side effects_ such as mutating local state, opening file handles, throwing exceptions and so on.
+We're not going to learn OCaml in these lectures, rather we're just going to see it as a kind of psuedocode to describe the behaviour of the interpreter.

 Since it is a functional programming language, the most natural way to represent tokens is with an algebraic datatype (also called a _variant_ type in OCaml).
 The following piece of OCaml defines a datatype called ``token`` which has seven constructors.